bndtools/bnd/docs/_instructions/metainf-services.md

                                         osgi.extender;filter:="(&(osgi.extender=osgi.serviceloader.registrar)(version>=1.0.0)(!(version>=2.0.0)))"
 ```

-`-metainf-services: auto` causes bnd to process annotations and also auto-generate an annotation for services without annotations.
+Because the default `-metainf-services: auto` is used, it instructs bnd to process textual annotations and also auto-generate a `@ServiceProvider` annotation annotation under the hood for services without annotations.
-To prevent the latter (auto-generation) use the default `-metainf-services: annotation` or remove the instruction completely.
+To prevent the latter (auto-generation) use the default `-metainf-services: annotation` or use `-metainf-services: none`.

-**Note:** Make sure `biz.aQute.bnd.annotation` is on the classpath / buildpath which contains `aQute.bnd.annotation.spi.ServiceProvider` annotation.

 [source](https://github.com/bndtools/bnd/blob/master/biz.aQute.bndlib/src/aQute/bnd/osgi/metainf/MetaInfServiceParser.java)